An Investigation of Stabilization Scaling in Finite-Strain Virtual Element Methods for Hyperelasticity: Spectral analysis of the stabilization term

-Finally, Proposition~\ref{prop:quadratic_form_spectral_equivalence} rephrases the same requirement at the quadratic-form level: if $q^s$ denotes the quadratic form induced by the stabilization tangent on $\missingkernel$ and $q^*$ denotes the target tangent energy restricted to $\missingkernel$ (or a computable surrogate equivalent to it), then spectral equivalence of these forms is equivalent to uniform bounds on the generalized eigenvalues of their matrix representatives.
-Taken together, Theorems~\ref{prop:spectral_equivalence}--\ref{prop:quadratic_form_spectral_equivalence} reduce the stabilization design objective to the following principle: design $\ahE[s](\cdot,\cdot)$ so that, at each Newton state, its restriction to $\missingkernel$ is spectrally equivalent to the restriction of the target tangent energy, with constants robust with respect to element geometry and material parameters (in particular, without degradation in the nearly incompressible limit).
+Proposition~\ref{prop:quadratic_form_spectral_equivalence} rephrases the same requirement at the quadratic-form level: if $q^s$ denotes the quadratic form induced by the stabilization tangent on $\missingkernel$ and $q^*$ denotes the target tangent energy restricted to $\missingkernel$ (or a computable surrogate equivalent to it), then spectral equivalence of these forms is equivalent to uniform bounds on the generalized eigenvalues of their matrix representatives.
+Propositions~\ref{prop:spectral_equivalence}--\ref{prop:quadratic_form_spectral_equivalence} thus reduce the stabilization design objective to the following principle: $\ahE[s](\cdot,\cdot)$ should be designed so that, at each Newton state, its restriction to $\missingkernel$ is spectrally equivalent to the restriction of the target tangent energy, with constants robust with respect to element geometry and material parameters, and in particular without degradation as $\nu \to 1/2$.

 This principle provides both a theory-first criterion for robustness (uniform eigenvalue bounds on $\missingkernel$) and a practical diagnostic tool: by computing the generalized eigenpairs on $\missingkernel$, the stabilization-induced stiffness can be inspected mode by mode.
 Section~\ref{sec:modal_analysis} exploits this equivalence to perform an element-level modal analysis of candidate stabilization strategies, highlighting how different choices distribute energy across missing modes and how this distribution depends on polygon shape and (near-)incompressibility.